julambl75/asg-summarisation/Code/Encoder-Decoder/README.md

-A large majority of the code in this directory is adapted from the following site: https://pytorch.org/tutorials/intermediate/seq2seq_translation_tutorial.html.
+A very large majority of the neural network code in this directory is adapted from the following site: https://pytorch.org/tutorials/intermediate/seq2seq_translation_tutorial.html.

+The data in the words directory come from WordNet: https://wordnet.princeton.edu/download/current-version.